clj-kondo/clj-kondo/doc/linters.md

 *Keyword:* `:condition-always-true`.

-*Description:* warn on a condition that evaluates to an always truthy constant, like when passing a function instead of calling it
+*Description:* warn on a condition that evaluates to an always truthy constant, like when passing a function instead of calling it.
+This linter intentionally doesn't check for literally `true` values of vars since this is often a dev/production setting.

-*Default level:* `:warning`.
+*Default level:* `:off` (will be `:warning` in a future release).

 *Example trigger:* `(if odd? :odd :even)`.